I Tripped on the Pavement. Who is Responsible?

 In addition to photos of the accident site, your lawyer will access council records for reports made about the section of pavement where you tripped, to see if anyone else has hurt themselves there or complained about the risk.
 They will also check the authority’s maintenance schedule to find out if they are correctly monitoring and repairing roads and pavements.
 To claim compensation, you need to have fallen in a pothole more than one inch deep or tripped over uneven paving which sticks up by at least an inch (2.5 centimetres).

 Slips, Trips and Falls on Private Property

 If the pavement you tripped on his on private property such as a shopping centre or an apartment complex, the same conditions regarding proving liability apply.
 The property owner’s obligations are covered in the Occupier’s Liability Acts 1957 and 1984.
-This legislation also relates to an uneven pavement in a private garden.
+This legislation also relates to the uneven pavement in a private garden.

-We are happy to offer you a free, no obligation consultation to answer your questions about claiming compensation.
+We are happy to offer you a free, no-obligation consultation to answer your questions about claiming compensation.
 Contact The Compensation Experts today and let us help you.

 Need some help?